I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/nf-video-videoportreleasedevicelock.md

 <p>None</p>

 ## -remarks
 <p>Typically, the video port driver guarantees threaded synchronization into the miniport driver by using of a device lock.
 However, a miniport driver must perform its own synchronization when being accessed by a child device; that is, a miniport driver must perform synchronization in routines that it exposes through <a href="..\video\nc-video-pvideo-hw-query-interface.md">HwVidQueryInterface</a>.
-The miniport driver does this by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff570174">VideoPortAcquireDeviceLock</a> to acquire the device lock maintained by the video port driver.</p>

-<p>The miniport driver should call <b>VideoPortReleaseDeviceLock</b> to release the device lock as quickly as possible. </p>

-<p>Typically, the video port driver guarantees threaded synchronization into the miniport driver by using of a device lock.
-However, a miniport driver must perform its own synchronization when being accessed by a child device; that is, a miniport driver must perform synchronization in routines that it exposes through <a href="..\video\nc-video-pvideo-hw-query-interface.md">HwVidQueryInterface</a>.
-The miniport driver does this by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff570174">VideoPortAcquireDeviceLock</a> to acquire the device lock maintained by the video port driver.</p>
+The miniport driver does this by calling <a href="..\video\nf-video-videoportacquiredevicelock.md">VideoPortAcquireDeviceLock</a> to acquire the device lock maintained by the video port driver.</p>

 <p>The miniport driver should call <b>VideoPortReleaseDeviceLock</b> to release the device lock as quickly as possible. </p>